Dwarf crocodile: Taxonomy and etymology

 The second species has had a somewhat convoluted taxonomical history.
 It was first described as Osteoblepharon osborni by Schmidt in 1919, based on a few specimens from the Upper Congo River Basin in what is now the Democratic Republic of Congo.
 However, Inger in a 1948 paper found the specimens wanting of characteristics that would justify a generic separation from Osteolaemus and referred the specimens to Osteolaemus osborni.
 In 1961, it was reduced to subspecies rank.

 A study of morphology published in 2007, and studies of DNA in 2009, 2013 and 2015 indicate that three distinctly different populations of Osteolaemus may merit full species recognition.
-These are O. tetrapis (Central Africa, except the Congo River Basin), O. osborni (Congo River Basin), and a third possibly unnamed species (West Africa).
-Uncertainty exists for the population in Nigeria (between O. tetrapis and the possibly unnamed West African species) as it has not been studied.
+These are O. tetraspis (Central Africa, except the Congo River Basin), O. osborni (Congo River Basin), and a third possibly unnamed species (West Africa).
+Uncertainty exists for the population in Nigeria (between O. tetraspis and the possibly unnamed West African species) as it has not been studied.
 A fourth clade was found in a study of captives in 2013, but where members of this clade live in the wild is unclear.
 In some regions the species may come into contact.
-For example, Cameroon is home to both O. tetrapis and O. osborni.
+For example, Cameroon is home to both O. tetraspis and O. osborni.